 A range of sanctions is possible, up to and including removal, suspension, or expulsion from the University.
 Sanctions will be determined by the appropriate Title IX Officer in collaboration with other University officials.

 If an investigation results in a finding that the Reporting Party intentionally falsely accused another of sexual discrimination (including sexual harassment, sexual misconduct, or sexual violence), the Reporting Party will be subject to appropriate sanctions, as described below, including the possibility of expulsion, suspension and/or termination (in the case of employees).
 The fact that no action is taken as a result of the complaint against the Responding Party does not mean that the complaint was not false or malicious.

-The University provides Title IX/Campus SaVE Act sexual violence education and preventive information to all campus community members through.
+The University provides Title IX/Campus SaVE Act sexual violence education and preventive information to all campus community members through presentations and handouts.

 Procedures for Reporting Sexual Discrimination, Including Sexual Harassment, Sexual Misconduct, Sexual Violence, Retaliation, Dating Violence, Domestic Violence, or Stalking

 Webber International University conducts prompt and equitable investigations in response to claims of all forms of sexual harassment and sexual discrimination.
 Persons who have engaged in acts of sexual discrimination, based on a preponderance of the evidence¡¨ standard (i.e., it is more likely than not that sexual discrimination or harassment occurred), may receive institution-imposed sanctions.
 Additionally, anyone who retaliates against an individual who has made a complaint, or against an individual about whom a complaint has been filed, is acting unlawfully and will be subject to appropriate disciplinary actions.
 Finally, anyone who has knowingly made false accusations related to sexual discrimination will also be subject to disciplinary actions.